 Adults: The usual starting dose is 50 milligrams (mg) once a day.

 Adults and adolescents 13-17 years: The usual starting dose is 50 mg once a day.

 Children 6-12 years: The usual starting dose is 25 mg once a day.

-Panic Disorder, Post-traumatic Stress Disorder, and Social Anxiety Disorder
+Panic Disorder, Post-Traumatic Stress Disorder, and Social Anxiety Disorder

-How should I take Zoloft?Zoloft should be taken once a day, in the morning or in the evening.
-Take it at the same time every day.
-Zoloft may be taken with or without food.
+Take Zoloft once a day, either in the morning or in the evening.
+Take it with or without food.

-Can I receive Zoloft if I am pregnant or breastfeeding?The effects of Zoloft during pregnancy and breastfeeding are unknown.
-Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?Zoloft may harm your newborn baby if you take it during the last few months of your pregnancy.
+The effects of Zoloft during breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Zoloft?If you miss a dose of Zoloft, take it as soon as your remember.
-If it is almost time for your next scheduled dose, skip the dose you missed and return to your regular dosing schedule.
+What should I do if I miss a dose of this medication?If you miss a dose of Zoloft, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 How should I store this medication?Store at room temperature.